zhendrikse/tdd/tdd-katas/shunting-yard-algo/README.md

 # Introduction

-The [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) is a method to convert expression in the infix notation to expression in the postfix notation, also known as
+The [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) is a method to convert expressions from the infix notation to expressions in the postfix notation, also known as
 [reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) (RPN).

-The advantage is that RPN removes the need for parentheses.
-Lisp dialects such as Clojure employ a prefix notation by default, since all operations are defined as functions:
+The advantage is that the RPN removes the need for parentheses.
+Lisp dialects such as Clojure employ a prefix notation, since all operations are defined as functions:

 ```clojure
 (println (+ 3 4))
 ```

-The idea is to develop a relatively complex algorithm using TDD techniques and principles.
+The idea of this kata is to develop a relatively complex algorithm using TDD techniques and principles.